MissT17/udacity-movie_project/movie-trailer/api/README.md

 # Installation

-1. Download the files from the github repository.
+1. Download the files from the GitHub repository.
 It's important that *all* the files are saved within the same folder on your computer.
 2. In your text editor create a new file called hidden.py.
 Insert the following piece of code into it:
    ```
    import os